Program Information

 The Bachelor of Science in Engineering Technology Industrial Engineering Technology Specialization prepares graduates for technical positions in the expanding fields of industrial operations and manufacturing.
 The program has a strong commitment to maintain standards of excellence in content and to continuously upgrade curriculum to meet industry needs.

 The program uses a 2 + 2 model requiring the completion of an associates degree for entry into the program.
-The degree components are below.

 -